OfficeDev/office-scripts-docs/docs/resources/samples/range-samples.md

 ## Change an adjacent cell

 This script gets adjacent cells using relative references.
-Note that if the active cell is on the top row, part of the script fails, because it references the cell above the currently selected one.
+Note that if the active cell is on the top row, part of the script fails because it references the cell above the currently selected one.

 ```TypeScript
 function main(workbook: ExcelScript.Workbook) {